 The Community Crime Commission is made up of a panel of 16 members, who are both experts and local community leaders.

 The panel of experts are entirely independent, to allow for an honest and open discussion between the council and the public.
-They will provide the council with recommendations on how to tackle the priority areas of crime.
+They have provided the council with recommendations on how to tackle the priority areas of crime.

-Dr. Javed Khan OBE, Chief Executive of the Barnardo’s charity has been selected to lead the commission.
+Dr. Javed Khan OBE, was selected to lead the commission.

 Meet the panel